hasnaties/internRoadmap/readme.md

 ## Week 2: Introduction to React.js

+### Day 12-13: Redux for State Management ✔

+- Introduction to state management with Redux.
+- Create Redux actions, reducers, and store.
+- Connect Redux store to React components using useSelector - and useDispatch hooks.

 ### Day 10-11: State Management with React Hooks ✔

 - Learn about React Hooks (useState, useEffect).